viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    Tag names support alphanumeric characters, underscores, and hyphens.

    For this tutorial, you will use the objects shown in the [Try Viam](https://app.viam.com/try) test octagon, which include shapes like a red star and an orange triangle.
-   The image below shows adding the `red_star` tag to an image:
+   The image below shows the `red_star` tag being added to an image:

    {{< imgproc src="/tutorials/data-management/add-tag-red-star.png" alt="The tags and labels configuration pane of a selected image, with the text red_star entered as the tag" resize="350x" >}}

+   If you are not using a Try Viam rover, you can choose objects in your smart machine's surroundings instead.

 1. Repeat this process for other images that contain objects you want your model to be able to identify.
    Once you have added a tag to an image, you can select that tag from the **Tags** drop down menu for other images that also feature the tagged object.